What Is Breast Augmentation?

 Complementary Procedures to Breast Augmentation

 Our patients frequently choose to combine breast augmentation with additional cosmetic surgeries – most often additional breast or body enhancement procedures.
 As discussed above, breast lift surgery is frequently incorporated into the breast augmentation procedure.
-Alternatively, patients may choose to undergo tummy tuck surgery to sculpt and tighten their abdominal muscles or liposuction to reduce unwanted pockets of stubborn fat.
+Patients may also choose to undergo tummy tuck surgery to sculpt and tighten their abdominal muscles or liposuction to reduce unwanted pockets of stubborn fat.
 Facial enhancement solutions, such as facelift or eyelid surgery, can also be included in many cases.

 A combination of these types of procedures is often referred to as a “mommy makeover.”
 While not performed exclusively on mothers, this treatment can help patients return to their pre-baby or pre-pregnancy appearance and reduce many of the less welcome aesthetic effects of motherhood.
 The treatment is extremely customizable, and the surgeries you choose to include are based on your unique preferences and needs.